xue2lang/hbase-orm/README.md

 # HBase ORM

 ## Introduction
-An ultra-light-weight HBase ORM library that helps you:
+An ultra-light-weight HBase ORM library that enables

-* convert objects of your bean-like classes to HBase rows and vice-versa
-    * for use in Hadoop MapReduce jobs that read from and/or write to HBase tables
+1. reading from and/or writing to HBase tables in Hadoop MapReduce jobs
-    * and write efficient unit-tests for `Mapper` and `Reducer` classes
-* define *data access objects* for entities that map to HBase rows
-    * for single/range/bulk access of rows of an HBase table
+2. object-oriented access of HBase rows ([Data Access Object](https://en.wikipedia.org/wiki/Data_access_object))
+3. writing high-quality test cases for classes that interact with HBase

 ## Usage
 Let's say you've an HBase table `citizens` with row-key format of `country_code#UID`.
 Now, let's say your table is created with three column families `main`, `optional` and `tracked`, which may have columns `uid`, `name`, `salary` etc.